 Chaozhou in Guangdong province is an enticing area of China holding mountains of tea traditions, literally.
 The city of Chaozhou is near Phoenix Mountain, the birthplace of aromatic Dan Cong Oolongs.
 There, the tea bushes grow semi-wild on high elevations amid fragrant fruit gardens.

-Gong fu cha, the Chinese tea ceremony, originated in Chaozhou during the Song Dynasty.
-Even today, the province’s tea traditions are highly treasured and preserved.
 In other parts of China, you may find plenty of people practicing various tea brewing methods, like grandpa-style tea or western brewing.
 However, in Chaozhou, tea drinkers prefer to stick to their roots.
-If you happen to be in a local’s presence for long enough, they are likely to treat you to gongfu style tea.
+Even today, the province’s tea traditions are highly treasured and preserved, playing an integral part in the community's social life.
+If you happen to be in a locals' presence for long enough, they are likely to treat you to Gongfu style tea.

 Phoenix Mountains, Guangdong

 What Is Chaozhou Gongfu Cha?

 For most of its history, until the mid-20th century, Gong Fu Cha was predominantly a Chaozhou regional practice.
 In the 1970s, it was rejuvenated and refined by Taiwanese tea practitioners that infused ceremony, elegance, and art into Gong Fu Cha practices.
 From there, this evolved Gong Fu Cha found its way back to mainland China, expanding beyond Guangdong and eventually reaching other parts of Asia and the Western world.